-- 1. Introduction: site description, aerial, general location, history, prior use, and overall outlook for the area. - 2.
-Environmental elements: Use the report included with the package to highlight the main issues and executive summary - 3.
-Geotechnical Elements: Use the report included with the package to highlight the main issues and executive summary - 4.
-Existing conditions: Description and problem statement
+- 1- Introduction: site description, aerial, general location, history, prior use, and overall outlook for the area. - 2- Existing conditions: Description and problem statement - 3- Environmental elements: Use the report included with the package to highlight the main issues and executive summary

-- 5. Proposal site description: Use, circulation.... - 6.
-Design Considerations and approach: Applying engineering design to produce solutions that meet specified needs with consideration of public health, safety and welfare, as well as global, cultural, social, environmental and economic factors: Such as Green design, ADA accessibility, economical need for the current market and economy (apts...).... - 7.
-Approach and methodology: Acquire and apply new knowledge as needed, using appropriate learning strategies such as analyzing traffic counts, HCS, CAD, Calculations of transition length and other design criteria of AASHTO, MUTCD - 8.
-Drainage calculation, size the detention system, pipes - 9.
-Traffic reports and analysis, calculation of LOS of intersection or circle using appropriate software - 10.
-Cost estimate for your construction site work, do not include the actual building cost - 11.
-References: List of all references you used: RSIS, AASHTO, MUTCD, reports,...
+- 4- Geotechnical Elements: Use the report included with the package to highlight the main issues and executive summary - 5- Proposal site description: Use, circulation.... - 6- Design Considerations and approach: Applying engineering design to produce solutions that meet specified needs with consideration of public health, safety and welfare, as well as global, cultural, social, environmental and economic factors: Such as Green design, ADA accessibility, economical need for the current market and economy (apts...).... - 7- Approach and methodology: Acquire and apply new knowledge as needed, using appropriate learning strategies such as analyzing traffic counts, HCS, CAD, Calculations of transition length and other design criteria of AASHTO, MUTCD - 8- Drainage calculation, size the detention system, pipes - 9- Traffic reports and analysis, calculation of LOS of intersection or circle using appropriate software - 10- Cost estimate for your construction site work, do not include the actual building cost - 11- References: List of all references you used: RSIS, AASHTO, MUTCD, reports,...

-Plan Set (Your Grade is based on the following 9 sheets):
+Plan Set (Your Grade is based on the following):